 Equality does not exist in a horse herd.
 Horses categorize both humans and equine counterparts in a hierarchy.
 It is imperative that we humans remain on the top of the ladder from a safety perspective.
 Imitating the behavior of the alpha mare in the herd will reap good results.
-What behaviors do top-ranked horses display to maintain their rank, or mares teach their youngsters?
-You’ll see laid back ears, biting, broad-chested approaches, and a swift turning of the hindquarters often followed by kicks.
+What behaviors do top-ranked horses display to maintain their rank?
+What do mares teach their youngsters?
+You’ll see laid back ears, biting, broad-chested approaches, and a swift turning of the hindquarters, often followed by kicking.
 This is the language of horses.
 Imitating this behavior as humans will reap positive results.

-A defiant senior horse challenging for a higher standing in the herd should be disciplined within three seconds of the punishable offense; otherwise, we are yielding our standing as a leader.
-However, three seconds is the maximum amount of time we have to discipline the horse for any infractions.
-After three seconds, the horse will not associate the punishment with its behavior anymore and it will resent the human for it.
+A defiant, senior horse challenging us for a higher standing in the herd should be disciplined within three seconds of the punishable offense.
+If we fail to provide that discipline within three seconds, we are essentially yielding our standing as a leader.
+After three seconds, the horse will no longer associate the punishment with its behavior, and it will resent the human for it.

 3. Overly Aggressive and Dangerous

-While only a very small percentage of horses are inherently aggressive, most in this category developed their aggression through human interaction either through abuse or through lack of training and boundaries from a young age.
+Only a very small percentage of horses are inherently aggressive.
+Most horses in this category develop their aggression through human interaction, either through abuse or through a lack of training and boundaries from a young age.

-A horse that cow kicks, strikes and also bites indiscriminately is an aggressive horse and needs remedial training.
+A horse that cow kicks, strikes, or bites indiscriminately is an aggressive horse that needs remedial training.

-Below a few photos of horses eyes and facial expressions that allow us a glimpse into their souls and teach us where they are coming from so we then can make an educated decision about how to proceed, regardless of our role as equine servicers or enthusiasts.
+Below are a few photos of horses’ eyes and facial expressions that allow us a glimpse into their souls.
+If we pay attention, horses will teach us where they are coming from and allow us to make an educated decision about how to proceed, regardless of our role as equine servicers or enthusiasts.